Department of Dramatic Art

 Two undergraduate students are elected each year from among the majors to serve as representatives to the faculty.
 They attend faculty meetings and host events that bring students and faculty together.

-The Department of Dramatic Art Undergraduate Production offers many opportunities for interested students—majors and nonmajors alike—to participate in performance and production.
-Each year the Department of Dramatic Art supports six to eight full productions in the Elizabeth Price Kenan Theatre.
+The Department of Dramatic Art's Kenan Theatre Company (KTC), offers many opportunities for interested studentsmajors and nonmajors aliketo participate in performance and production.
+Each year the Department of Dramatic Art supports four to six full productions in the Elizabeth Price Kenan Theatre.
 Seasons may include classic plays, contemporary plays, musicals, and original works.
-A faculty and peer-elected board of five undergraduate students selects a season of shows submitted by faculty and student proposal under the guidance of a faculty advisor.
+A faculty and peer-elected board of five undergraduate students act as producing directors for KTC and oversee the department season.
 Productions are directed by faculty and guest artists as well as by students.
 Undergraduate students are involved in the technical components of production as designers, carpenters, painters, electricians, seamstresses, and sound engineers.
 The KTC producers select an undergraduate prop supervisor, wardrobe supervisor, master electrician, master carpenter, and a technical director for the entire season.
 Designers are selected on a per show basis and can include undergraduates, graduate students, and faculty.

 PlayMakers Repertory Company

 Several types of student involvement with PlayMakers Repertory Company (PRC, a professional LORT/AEA theatre on campus) are possible.
 Technical assistance, running crews, internships in administration, and assistant stage management positions are open to undergraduates.
 Auditions are held during the year for appropriate supporting and understudy roles.
 PRC engages resident and guest professionals active in regional and commercial theatres